mpyne-navy/dsb-report/dsb-report.md

 financial rewards to the contractor and operational rewards to the users.

-\[rec:19\]
+<a id="recommendation-19"></a>

-### *Recommendation 19: DoD should develop metrics and measuring techniques for software quality and completeness, and incorporate these routinely in contracts.* {#recommendation-19-dod-should-develop-metrics-and-measuring-techniques-for-software-quality-and-completeness-and-incorporate-these-routinely-in-contracts. .unnumbered}
+### *Recommendation 19: DoD should develop metrics and measuring techniques for software quality and completeness, and incorporate these routinely in contracts.*

 There are today no metrics for source-code quality, object-code quality, documentation quality, etc. Part of the STARS methodological effort